ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

-Preferences for the Search category apply to those parts of applications that provide search capabilities, regardless of what other preferences are expressed.
+Preferences for the Search category apply to those parts of applications that provide search capabilities, regardless of what other preferences are stated.

 Parts of applications that do not direct users to the location of assets, such as summaries,